greengorych/greengorych.io/docs/reference/wsl-distribution-conf.md

 ---
-description: >-
+title: Reference for the WSL distribution configuration file wsl-distribution.conf
-  Reference for the WSL distribution configuration file wsl-distribution.conf, covering all available sections and settings.
+description: Reference for the WSL distribution configuration file wsl-distribution.conf, covering all available sections and settings.
-title: >-
-  Reference for the WSL distribution configuration file wsl-distribution.conf
 ---

 # wsl-distribution.conf